 How can I achieve my desired product dryness?

 There are several things that can be done to ensure the product is dewatered properly.
 Ensure the material is fed into the machine as close to the center of the roll as possible.
 If too much material comes into the Roll Press, it will overflow the sides and end up in the pressed liquids.
-It's best to minimise the material that overflows the side of the rolls.
+It's best to minimize the material that overflows the side of the rolls.
 Keep the perforated roll(s) clean by power washing them on a regular schedule.
 Lastly, pressure in the airbags should be maintained at a minimal level, usually around 20 psi.

 How important is proper screen cleaning?